FAITH AND CAMPUS LIFE

-The Office of the Chaplain is led by Rev. Freeman McKindra who serves as chaplain and Dr. Deborah Rogers who serves as assistant chaplain.
+The Office of the Chaplain is led by Rev. Freeman McKindra who serves as chaplain.
 Chapel takes place every Wednesday throughout the fall and spring semesters.
 Bible study takes place on Thursdays throughout the fall and spring semesters.

 Additionally, the Office of the Chaplain facilitates praise explosions a few times each semester.
 Praise explosions begin at 10 p.m. and offer an opportunity for students who have early evening obligations (i.e. sports, band, etc.) to participate in the life of the faith community.
 The Office of the Chaplain also facilitates worship arts ministries on campus.